iiitv/hackiiitv20-submissions/team#26 - 3/readme.md

 # Care Connect
 An *online platform* for mental support communities to the patients of any kind of disease. :wave:<br>
-This project is for advancing the Medical industry by Information technology by providing a community support to any disease's patient.
-For a long term disease patient, it is necessary for them to be stable in madicines as well as in mental health.
-So, in this plateform they can find a community of patients or thheir relatives who are experiencing the same illness from same disease.
-Now days, depression is also a major problem.
+This project is for advancing the medical industry by information technology by providing community support to any patient.
+For a long term disease patient, it is necessary for them to be stable in medicines as well as in mental health.
+So, in this platform, they can find a community of patients, their relatives, or their friends who are experiencing the same illness from the same disease.
+Nowadays, depression is also a major problem.
 It can also solve that problem by providing community support to those patients.
 <br>
 <b>Now let's come to the technical part.</b>
 <br><br>